- Agriculture, Forestry & Soils

 - Field crops, grasses, plant fibers, spices, tree crops, herbs

-The dried, unripe fruits (berries) of a small, tropical, evergreen tree, Pimenta dioica (P. officinalis), of the myrtle family (Myrtaceae).
-Allspice (see illustration), which is also known as Jamaica pepper, is a native of the West Indies and parts of Central America and South America.
+A small, tropical, evergreen tree (Pimenta dioica) and its dried, unripe fruit (berry).
+Allspice (Pimenta dioica; alternatively, P. officinalis) [see illustration] is a member of the myrtle family (Myrtaceae).
+Allspice, which is also known as Jamaica pepper, is a native of the West Indies and parts of Central America and South America.
+The plant is cultivated primarily for its dried, unripe fruits (berries).
+When the allspice fruits are dried, they resemble peppercorns and are used for the spicing or flavoring of foods.
 Allspice is so named because its flavor resembles that of a combination of cloves, cinnamon, and nutmeg.
-The spice, alone or in mixtures, is frequently used as a flavor in sausages, pickles, sauces, and soups.
-An oil can be extracted from the leaves and fruits of allspice.
+In particular, the spice, alone or in mixtures, is used frequently as a flavor in sausages, pickles, sauces, and soups.
+In addition, an oil can be extracted from the leaves and fruits of allspice.
 This essential oil, which is called allspice oil, pimenta oil, or pimento oil, is used in flavoring, medicines, and perfumery.
 It is yellow to brown in color and has a spicy aroma and pungent taste.
 Its main components are eugenol and various terpenes.
-See also: Essential oils; Myrtales; Spice and flavoring
+See also: Essential oil; Myrtales; Spice and flavoring

 The content above is only an excerpt.